jonatas/timescaledb/docs/toolkit_lttb_tutorial.md

   end
 ```

-To convert back the downsampled dat, we just need to sum the interval to the
+To convert the downsampled data, we need to sum the interval to the start date.
-start date.

 ```ruby
   def numbers_to_dates(downsampled)